• Provisions and Contingent Liabilities

 The mortality rate is based on publicly available mortality tables of India.
 Future salary and gratuity increase are based on expected future inflation rates in India.

-(iii) Provision for Inventories
+(i) Provision for Inventories

 Provision is made in the financial statements for slow and non-moving inventories based on estimate regarding their usability.

-(iv) Impairment of Trade Receivables
+(ii) Impairment of Trade Receivables

 To measure lifetime expected credit loss allowances of trade receivables, the company has used practical expedient as permitted under Ind AS 109.
 The expected credit loss allowance is made on a provision matrix based on experience and adjusted for forward-looking information.
+The identification of doubtful debts requires use of judgement and estimates.
+Where the expectation is different from the original estimate, such difference will impact the carrying value of the trade and other receivables and doubtful debts expenses in the financial year in which such estimate has been changed.

-(v) Impairment of Other Financial Assets
+(iii) Impairment of Other Financial Assets

 The impairment of loss of other financial assets is based on an assumption about the risk of default coupled with past experiences and information about the future.